Whinfield Gallery guest artists

 Bobbi both established herself as a tutor and set up her first artist studio in Salcombe in Devon when she moved here in 1991 and where she has continued to create her unique style of ‘Land and Seascape’ and highly popular ‘People’ paintings.

 Bobbi’s work has been in many exhibitions both in California and the UK.
-Here in the UK she has been represented by the Whinfield Gallery, Gallery5 and the Salcombe Art Loft in Salcombe, the Mayne Gallery in Kingsbridge, the Ariel Centre in Totnes, Cove’s Quay Gallery (now White Space Art) in Totnes.
+Here in the UK she has been represented by the Whinfield Gallery, Gallery5 and the Salcombe Art Loft in Salcombe, the Mayne Gallery in Kingsbridge, the Ariel Centre in Totnes and White Space Art in Totnes.

 Andy Harris